 In 1971, Paige applied for a job at Texas Southern University as head coach and athletic director.
 He stayed there for thirteen years in both posts.
 In 1984, after his marriage to Gloria Paige ended in divorce, he left his coaching job to become dean of the College of Education at Texas Southern.
 As dean he set up the Center for Excellence in Urban Education.

-Paige was elected board president in 1992, and then was chosen superintendent in 1994.
-Paige continued reforming and streamlining the district’s administration and working with teachers to improve student performance.
+Paige was elected board president in 1992 and was chosen superintendent in 1994.
+Paige continued reforming and streamlining the district’s administration, with teachers to improve student performance.
 He launched a system of charter schools with authority for staffing, textbook selection, and curriculum.
 He also introduced incentive pay for teachers.
 By 2000, Paige’s reforms were having an impact: Education Week reported that between 1994 and 1999 the number of students passing the Texas Assessment of Academic Skills rose from 49 to 74 percent.

-Paige’s reforms brought him to the attention of Texas Governor and later U.S. President George W. Bush who nominated him U.S. Secretary of Education.
-On January 24, 2001 Paige was sworn in as Secretary.
-From his new post Paige helped President Bush draft the No Child Left Behind (NCLB) legislation.
+Paige’s reforms brought him to the attention of Texas Governor and later U.S. President George W. Bush, who nominated him to be U.S. Secretary of Education.
+On January 24, 2001, Paige was sworn in as Secretary.
+From his new post, Paige helped President Bush draft the No Child Left Behind (NCLB) legislation.
 Reminiscent of Paige’s reforms in Houston schools, NCLB offered greater choices for parents and students attending low-budget schools, standardized testing, and greater accountability and local control for school administrators and teachers.
-The Act was signed on January 22, 2002.
+The act was signed on January 8, 2002.

-When NCLB failed to produce similar success nationally many critics blamed Paige for its problems.
-Critics from the National Education Association and other education groups as well as many state legislators disliked the strict testing and high achievement standards required by NCLB to be achieved without federal assistance.
-Criticism over the act prompted Vermont to threaten to refuse Federal funding rather than comply with the NCLB guidelines.
+When NCLB failed to have the same success nationally as it had Houston, many critics blamed Paige for its problems.
+Critics, including the National Education Association and many state legislators, disliked the strict testing and high achievement standards required by NCLB to be achieved without federal assistance.
+Criticism over the act prompted Vermont to threaten to refuse federal funding rather than comply with the NCLB guidelines.